OSULUG/laws/constitution.rst

 ^^^^^^^^^^^^^^^^^^^^

-The Vice President will be responsible for assisting the President in completing his duties, and being prepared to assume the powers and responsibilities of the President in case of absence.
+The Vice President will be responsible for assisting the President in completing their duties, and being prepared to assume the powers and responsibilities of the President in case of absence.

 Secretary (7.3)